 Finally, and forgive us for pointing out the blindingly obvious here, the Co-op option is purely frozen.

-So, if you want flexibility on when you eat it, the Co-op deal has a clear advantage.
+So, if you want flexibility on when you actually eat it, the Co-op deal has a clear advantage.

 Which store do you think offers the best meal deal?
 Let us know your thoughts in the comments section below.